5 Crowdfunding Mistakes You Can Avoid

 While you should work in the beginning to have a great launch and share the campaign as wide and far as possible, you will likely plateau after your first week or so.
 This is why you must continually push and promote your campaign throughout the limited timeframe of your campaign.
 You must think of this as a constant push for a set period of time to reach your goals.

-Having a week by week breakdown of what social media, marketing, direct outreach, and on the ground work you want to be doing will set you up for a successful campaign and much wider support.
+Having a week-by-week breakdown of what social media, marketing, direct outreach, and on-the-ground work you want to be doing will set you up for a successful campaign and much wider support.

 We hope this list of mistakes will help you to run a stronger crowdfunding campaign!
 We’re here to help every step of the way on our crowdfunding platform, as we provide one-on-one project coaching to help you develop a crowdfunding strategy and campaign that works.
 Our personalized support has resulted in a 91% success rate for our campaigns, way above the average success rate.